School Transport Assistance Scheme

 If students reside too close to their school to qualify for distance-based assistance, they may still be eligible for STAS assistance if they are listed as a dependent on the applicants:

-- Health Care Card issued by the Services Australia (or hold their own Health Care Card)
+• Health Care Card issued by Services Australia (or hold their own Health Care Card)

-- Pensioner Concession Card issued by the Services Australia or Department of Veterans’ Affairs
+• Pensioner Concession Card issued by Services Australia or Department of Veterans’ Affairs

-Applications must be the name of the cardholder and require evidence of eligibility.
-The cardholder must also agree to data-matching being performed with the Department of Human Services.
+Applications must be in the name of the cardholder and require evidence of eligibility.
+The cardholder must also agree to data-matching being performed with Services Australia.

-Rail travel assistance is available to eligible students who travel on the Queensland Rail Citytrain network or Gold Coast light rail tram (G:link).
+Rail transport assistance is available to eligible students who travel on the Queensland Rail Citytrain network or Gold Coast light rail tram network (G:link).

-- Health Care Card issued by the Services Australia (or hold their own Health Care Card)
+• Health Care Card issued by Services Australia (or hold their own Health Care Card)

-- Pensioner Concession Card issued by the Services Australia or Department of Veterans’ Affairs
+• Pensioner Concession Card issued by Services Australia or Department of Veterans’ Affairs

 Conveyance allowance